 The specialization is an architecture of training objects that fit the bill to create training programs, lesson and quizzes.
 The learning and training specialization contains both special maps and topics to describe lessons and programs.

 Learning and Training content can include vanilla DITA content, which enables trainers to easily reuse content from technical documentation.

-The CCMS can output content into SCORM packages that can be fed into learning management systems (LMS) for electronic delivery and knowledge assessments.
+The CCMS can output content that can be fed into learning management systems (LMS) for electronic delivery and knowledge assessments.

 IXIASOFT CCMS Customer Case

 Énergir implemented IXIASOFT CCMS to benefit from single sourcing, reuse, and clear program templates but also now output agendas for print and evaluation grids, output procedural “checklists” used to evaluate/certify workers, reuse work instructions to create quizzes, and output content to their LMS to provide live quizzes to trainees and trainers.

 “Since the ETG already had a document architecture based on maps, content references and filtering, adopting a DITA XML-based system was a natural upgrade path for us.”
 Raymond Bissonnette, Senior Training Advisor at Énergir.

 Project managers must plan a content strategy before enabling content reuse between tech pubs and training teams and prepare for questions regarding: